 A TEAM AND TOOLS DEDICATED TO YOUR R&D PROBLEMS

 One of the main challenges in development of new therapies is to understand the biological mechanisms involved in pathologies.
-The solution developed by BioMeca in pharmacology helps you to understand these action’s mechanisms and reveals the therapeutic effect of your molecules and products.
+The solution developed by BioMeca in pharmacology helps you to understand mechanisms of action and therapeutic effects of your molecules and drugs.

 Light on our solutions

 A new dependence receptors family (DR) has been discovered by one of our academic partner.
 These receptors inhibit tumor progression by inducing apoptosis when cancer cells are in absence of DR ligands.
 Due to the frequent inactivation of their apoptotic function in human cancers, DRs are now considered as tumor suppressors.